 Surface preparation and coating systems

 An effective coating system is based on solid pretreatment, a suitable primer, and a durable topcoat.
 In practice, combinations of zinc-rich primer, robust intermediate coat (e.g., epoxy), and a mechanically resilient topcoat have proven effective.
-Critical factors are adhesion, sufficient film thickness, and edge-zone strength.
+Critical factors are adhesion, sufficient film thickness, edge-zone strength, and proper curing at the specified substrate and ambient conditions.
+Stripe coats on edges, welds, and difficult geometries significantly reduce early underfilm attack.

 Pretreatment and derusting